-Whatever the rights and wrongs of these analyses it is certainly the case that we can talk of 'skilful' performances which go far beyond the unintellectual and physical; for example, a musician may be a skilful interpreter of Beethoven, a footballer may be a skilful reader of the game, and a historian may be a skilful weaver together of different strands of his narrative, and it would seem a little odd to cut 'skill' away from 'skilful'.
+Whatever the rights and wrongs of these analyses, it is certainly the case that we can talk of 'skilful' performances which go far beyond the unintellectual and physical; for example, a musician may be a skilful interpreter of Beethoven, a footballer may be a skilful reader of the game, and a historian may be a skilful weaver together of different strands of his narrative, and it would seem a little odd to cut 'skilful' away from 'skilful'.

 However, the above writers are surely right when they counsel against such things as 'caring' and 'friendship' skills, for what we want in people is not that they exemplify any such set of skills - should they exist - but rather that they care and are friendly, which is a rather different matter.
+In this case, skills are being assimilated to something quite different, namely virtues.